Work-Related Injuries Highest Among Healthcare Workers

-These services can occur in a variety of work settings, including hospitals, clinics, dental offices, out-patient surgery centers, birthing centers, emergency medical care, home health care, and nursing homes.
+These services can occur in various work settings, including hospitals, clinics, dental offices, out-patient surgery centers, birthing centers, emergency medical care, home health care, and nursing homes.

 Healthcare workers face an assortment of serious safety and health hazards.
 They include:

-- Waste anesthetic gas exposures
+- Waste anesthetic gas exposure

 - Respiratory hazards

-- Lazar hazards
+- Laser and X-ray hazards

 - Workplace violence